Announcement Type: New Grant.

-III.1.
-Eligible applicants: Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 USC 501(c)(3).
+Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
+501(c)(3).

 When cost sharing is offered, it is understood and agreed that the applicant must provide the amount of cost sharing as stipulated in its proposal and later included in an approved agreement.
 Cost sharing may be in the form of allowable direct or indirect costs.
 For accountability, you must maintain written records to support all costs which are claimed as your contribution, as well as costs to be paid by the Federal government.
 Such records are subject to audit.
 The basis for determining the value of cash and in-kind contributions must be in accordance with OMB Circular A-110, (Revised), Subpart C.23—Cost Sharing and Matching.
 In the event you do not provide the minimum amount of cost sharing as stipulated in the approved budget, ECA's contribution will be reduced in like proportion.

-(b.)
-Technical Eligibility: It is imperative that all proposals follow the requirements outlined in the Proposal Submission Instructions (PSI) technical format and instructions document.
-Additionally, all proposals must comply with the following or they will result in your proposal being declared technically ineligible and given no further consideration in the review process:
+(b) Technical Eligibility: It is imperative that all proposals follow the requirements outlined in the Proposal Submission Instructions (PSI) technical format and instructions document.
+Additionally, all proposals must comply with the following or they will result in your proposal being deemed technically ineligible and will not receive further consideration in the review process:

 - Applicants may not submit more than one (1) proposal for this competition.
-Organizations that submit proposals that exceed these limits will result in having all of their proposals declared technically ineligible, and none of the submissions will be reviewed by a U.S. Department of State panel.
+Organizations that submit proposals that exceed these limits will result in having all of their proposals deemed technically ineligible.

-- Proposals for countries that are not designated in the RFGP, that address more than one region, or address themes outside of those listed in the RFGP, will be deemed technically ineligible and will receive no further consideration in the review process.
+- Proposals for countries that are not designated in the RFGP or that address more than one region will be deemed technically ineligible.

 IV.
 Application and Submission Information